trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 ```
 This inner boundary chain name `"inner"` is used internally by HOHQMesh.
 The visualization
 of the background grid automatically detects that curves have been added to the
-`sandbox_project` dictionary and the plot is updated, as shown below.
+`sandbox_project` and the plot is updated, as shown below.
 The chain for the inner boundary curve chain is called `inner` and it contains a four curve segments
 `"Line1"`, `"BottomArc"`, `"Line2"`, and `"TopArc"` labeled in the figure by
 `1.1`, `1.2`, `1.3`, and `1.4`, respectively.